jangko/nimPNG/readme.md

 #nimPNG
-Portable Network Graphics Encoder and Decoder written in Nim store lossless image with godd compression
+Portable Network Graphics Encoder and Decoder written in Nim store lossless image with good compression

 all PNG standard color mode are supported: